Economic and Political Overview

 Economic Indicators

 The Cuban economy is still affected by the embargo imposed by the United States.
 While Washington was expected to loosen its sanctions under President Joe Biden, his approach towards Cuba has been tougher than former administrations, as he further tightened the trade and travel restrictions that were put in place by Donald Trump.
-In 2022, the Cuban economy recorded an estimated GDP growth of 2%, and it is expected to continue recovering in 2023, when GDP should grow 3% (Reuters).
+In 2023, the Cuban economy recorded an estimated GDP contraction of between 1-2% according to the Central Bank.
+According to the Economic Commission for Latin America and the Caribbean (ECLAC), the projected GDP growth for Cuba will be 1.7% in 2024.

-Despite a low unemployment rate (2.2% in 2018, ILOSTAT.
-Latest available data), the living standards of the Cuban population today remain very low.
+Despite a low unemployment rate (1.3% in 2022 – World Bank), the living standards of the Cuban population remain very low.
 It should be noted that while official unemployment rates are low, unofficial estimates are about double the official rate.
 Additionally, Cuba remains heavily dependent on food and energy imports, as it imports 80% of its food consumption.
 The country's situation is uncertain, as reforms are giving an increasingly significant role to private companies.
 This has led to pilfering, a robust black market, and brain drain.

 Main Sectors of Industry

 Cuba heavily depends on its natural resources to run its economy.
 Despite its small size, Cuba is rich in natural resources.
-Nickel is highly important for the country, as its leading natural resource.
-Cobalt is also abundant on the island, making Cuba one of the highest producers and exporters of both nickel and cobalt in the world.
+Nickel is highly important for the country, and cobalt is also abundant on the island, making Cuba one of the highest producers and exporters of both nickel and cobalt in the world.
 Cuba also has offshore oil and natural gas reserves, mainly in the northern part of the island.
-Sugarcane has been Cuba’s main crop for over 300 years.
-Furthermore, agriculture represents 0.9% of GDP and employs 17.4% of the population.
-Its main crops are still sugar and sugarcane (12.5 billion tons of sugarcane are produced every year), which take up a third of the cultivated land.
+Agriculture represents 0.8% of GDP and employs 17% of the population.
+Its main crops are still sugar and sugarcane, which take up a third of the cultivated land.
+However, in the last six years alone, sugar production has fallen from more than 1.5 million tonnes a year to less than half a million tonnes.
 Tobacco is the country’s second largest export crop.
 Other agricultural products include citrus, coffee, corn, rice, potatoes, beans, bananas, soy, cotton, and livestock.
-In 2022, the agricultural sector was negatively impacted by droughts, intense storms, and raising sea levels.
+According to the FAO, the estimated cereal production for 2023 stood at 290,000 tonnes, approximately half of the five-year average.
+This decline is attributed to insufficient agricultural inputs, restricted access to agricultural credit, and limited farmer access to credit.
+As per the national government, Cuba failed to meet seven key state order productions in 2023: rice for consumption, twisted tobacco for export, beef for the industry, fresh milk, coffee, eggs, and wood.

-Industry represents 23.3% of GDP and employs 17.1% of the population.
-It focuses on agricultural products, production of cement, textiles, tobacco, and agricultural machinery.
+Industry represents 23.8% of GDP and employs 17% of the population.
+It focuses on agrifood, production of cement, textiles, tobacco, and agricultural machinery.
 Cuba also has significant mineral resources (particularly of nickel, cobalt, gold, and copper) and is currently conducting hydrocarbon exploration.
-The cigar industry is one of the leading industries in the country and it is highly dependent on tourism, as tourists are the leading costumers of the product.
-Therefore, the industry was positively impacted by the increasing number of tourists visiting the island in 2022.
+The cigar industry is one of the leading industries in the country, and it is highly dependent on tourism, as tourists are the leading customers of the product.
+Overall, the manufacturing sector is estimated to account for 11% of the country’s value-added.

-The main sector of activity in Cuba is the services sector, which represents 75% of GDP and employs 65.5% of the active population.
+The main economic activity in Cuba is the services sector, which represents 74.6% of GDP and employs 66% of the active population.
 Its significance is strongly related to the development of tourism, which leads the service sector alongside retail.
-For a long time, tourism has been pivoting the economy from total collapse and the sector boomed after Barack Obama mended US ties with Cuba in 2016.
-Although the tourism industry was hit the hardest during the COVID-19 pandemic, tourism rates have been significantly increasing, which positively impacts the economy as a whole.
+For a long time, tourism has been pivotal in preventing the economy from total collapse: although the tourism industry was hit the hardest during the COVID-19 pandemic, tourism rates have been significantly increasing, which positively impacts the economy as a whole.
+Nevertheless, Cuban officials reported that 2.4 million tourists visited the island in 2023, approximately 1.1 million fewer visitors than the projected 3.5 million.
+The education sector is highly valued, with a focus on universal access to education and a strong emphasis on academic achievement.

 Breakdown of Economic Activity By Sector Agriculture Industry Services